Planning the visit

 I tried to negotiate.

 This time he agreed.
 I patted my own back.
-I am mastering negotiation skills.
+I was mastering negotiation skills.

 Meanwhile, one servicing person came from inside the watchman’s (sorry manager) room.
 Probably he was the only other person apart from us and the manager in that building.
 I was wondering how the building will look like in the middle of the night when there is mandatory power cut.
 As a positive thinker, in this scenario I could only think of another adventurous night in Shirdi haunted house.
 I was planning to write a best-selling novel out of my experience.